tschutter/recipes/r/sourdough_pita_bread.md

 give it another hour or two at room temperature.
 Optionally cover the bowl tightly and refrigerate overnight (see note).

-If the dough was refrigerated, rRemove the bowl from the refrigerator in the morning and allow the dough to come to room temperature.
+If the dough was refrigerated, Remove the bowl from the refrigerator in the morning and allow the dough to come to room temperature.
-Preheat the oven to 450 degrees F.  If you have a baking stone place it in the oven.
+Preheat the oven to 500 degrees F.  If you have a baking stone place it in the oven.
 If you don’t have a baking stone, place a dark colored baking sheet in the middle rack of the oven to preheat.